What is prequalification?

 Prequalification is an assessment of a supplier's financial, managerial and technical resources and competence to execute and complete a variety of work - in advance of an actual procurement process being undertaken.
 Prequalification classifies suppliers according to their expertise and capability in specific work categories within a specific financial range.

-If you are a building construction/roads and bridges contractor or a building construction consultant, you are encouraged to apply for prequalification.
+If you are a building construction/roads and bridges contractor or a relevant consultant, you are encouraged to apply for prequalification.

 Goods and Services suppliers are not prequalified on a whole-of-government basis.